krnsk0/modeload/README.md

 modeload load modes.json
 ```

-**⚠️ IMPORTANT:** Cursor must be completely closed when loading modes, or it will _probably_ not work.
+**⚠️ IMPORTANT:** Cursor must be completely closed when loading modes, or it _most likely_ will not pick up any changes made by this tool.

 ## ⚠️ Important Disclaimers